bounce-back-emails

 It’s important to understand that these limitations are generally outlined in the terms of the service agreement when you sign up for an email account with an ESP.

-Most reputable ESPs have clear policies regarding account limits which they communicate effectively with users.
+Most reputable ESPs have clear policies regarding account limits, and they communicate effectively with users.
 If these limits are reached or exceeded, the ESP may slow down your service, block certain functionalities, or even suspend your account in extreme cases.
+Keep this in mind during your email outreach campaigns.

 Hence, staying up-to-date with your ESP’s policies to avoid service disruptions is advised.